 (b) a range of dates that suit the parties, their legal representatives and any other interested parties; and

 (c) the on-line platform that the parties propose as the medium through which the mediation will be conducted, eg, Zoom, Cisco Webex and Skype.
-It is important that any platform that is used is suitable for the number of participants, contains a split-screen, the ability to create virtual break-out rooms and to move from room to room, and a function to mute video and microphones).
+It is important that any platform that is used is suitable for the number of participants, contains a split-screen so that all participants can be seen, a function to create virtual break-out rooms and to enable the mediator as host and the other participants, if required, to move from room to room and a function to mute video and microphones.